Satish2004/Socket.io/README.md

 # SOCKET IO
-This is Basic concept of socket io thats give various functionality in "REAL LIFE"
+This is Basic concept of socket io thats give various functionality in "REAL LIFE"...